sunghoyim/ICD-Code-Mapping-Project/README.md

 ## Code

-The `code` folder contains the source code for our mapping algorithm.
+The `code` folder contains the code used in the mapping process.
+For detailed information about the code and its usage, refer to the [Code Documentation](code/README.md) within the `code` folder.

 ## Data
 The `data` folder holds datasets and resources used in the mapping process.
 For detailed information about the data and its usage, refer to the [Data Documentation](data/README.md) within the `data` folder.